Hafiz Rahmat Khan Barech: Alliance with the Ahmad Shah Durrani

 In 1757, the Mughal Emperor Alamgir II with courtiers such as Najib-ul-Daula and Hafiz Rahmat Khan, nobles such as Shah Waliullah and the imperial family went to Sirhind to meet Ahmad Shah Durrani, whose forces then engaged the Marathas in combat and threatened to overthrow and execute the regime of Imad-ul-Mulk.
 Ahmad Shah Durrani's relations with the Mughal Emperor, strengthened further when his son Timur Shah Durrani married the daughter of Alamgir II and patronized the Mughal commander Jahan Khan.

 Third Battle of Panipat

 He played an important part in Indian warfare over several decades, being on the winning side of Afghans at the Third Battle of Panipat of 1761, but was defeated and killed in the Rohilla War.

 Counterattacks against Suraj Mal

-In the year 1764, Najib-ul-Daula the administrator of Delhi and the Mughal heartlands faces the relentless warfare by Jat peasants led by Suraj Mal, who sacked the Mughal Army garrison at Agra and even looted the silver doors of the Taj Mahal.
+In the year 1764, Najib-ud-Daula the administrator of Delhi and the Mughal heartlands faced relentless warfare against the Jats, led by Suraj Mal, who sacked the Mughal garrison at Agra.
+They looted the silver doors of the Taj Mahal as a war trophy.